iamrnkk/raunak-s-newsletter/README.md

 # raunak-s-newsletter
-A simple newsletter signup page using API
+Email marketing made easy with this simple newsletter signup page using Mailchimp API.